MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ### Design considerations

 - Individual VMs don't provide high availability, zone redundancy, or geo-redundancy.
 - Individual VMs aren't automatically updated after you deploy them.
+For example, a deployed SQL Server 2019 on Windows Server 2019, won't automatically get updated to a newer release.
 - Services running in a VM need special treatment and additional tooling if you want to deploy and configure them via infrastructure as code.
 - Azure periodically updates its platform.
 These updates might require VM reboots.
 Updates that require a reboot are usually announced in advance.
 See [Maintenance for virtual machines in Azure](/azure/virtual-machines/maintenance-and-updates) and [Handling planned maintenance notifications](/azure/virtual-machines/maintenance-notifications).